Qqwy/elixir-rational/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

-  1. Add rational to your list of dependencies in `mix.exs`:
+  The package can be installed from hex, by adding `:ratio` to your list of dependencies in `mix.exs`:

         def deps do
           [